paul-hammant/tbd/content/deciding-factors/index.md

 of the source tree.
 If they do not have a full egalitarian system, they have objective rules for contributions to the tree.
 Rules that focus on standards and come with a promise of a prioritized and fair code review.
-Trunk-Based Development teams might have fine-grained write permissions for directories within the trunk, but **never** have any impediment to reading files in th trunk - everyone can see everything.
+Trunk-Based Development teams might have fine-grained write permissions for directories within the trunk, but **never** have any impediment to reading files in the trunk - everyone can see everything.

 <!-- ## Parallelization